2013 drought in Maharashtra: Government

 The Indian government allocated almost half of its disaster budget to relief efforts.
 The Government's Empowered Group of Ministers provided INR ₹12.07 billion for relief, including 2,136 water tankers supplying 1,663 villages.
 However, due to increased numbers of starving livestock, a further INR ₹11.6 billion was allocated to the agricultural sector for scarcity mitigation, supplying water and fodder.
 There was criticism of the government regarding water allocation, with disproportionate quantities being used to grow sugarcane in Maharashtra.
 The government was also criticized for its lack of regulation to prevent future droughts.
 Following the drought, the government committed to improving the maintenance of dams, rivers and other infrastructure.

 Non-Profit

 The Yuva Foundation (formerly: Maharashtra Drought Relief Project) was a youth-led initiative set up by Soham Sawalkar and Aditya Sureka to assist in the drought response.
 They distributed food, water and fodder, as well as providing materials such as PVC pipes to install water solutions for villages.

-In June 2013, Church Auxiliary for Social Action (CASA), the humanitarian and development arm of Indian Churches, announced their plans to assist in the relief efforts by aiming to raise USD $264,504 from donors.
+In June 2013, Church Auxiliary for Social Action (CASA), the humanitarian and development arm of Indian Churches, announced their plans to assist in the relief efforts by aiming to raise US$264,504 from donors.
 This included the provision of livestock fodder, manure and seeds, agricultural and advocacy training programs, and raising water management and disaster risk reduction awareness.